-Momentary PressA quick press, less then 1 second, then release of a key on the keypad.Display BlinkA momentary blanking of the LCD display.
+A quick press, less then 1 second, then release of a key on the keypad.

+Display Blink A momentary blanking of the LCD display.
 This indicates that the new data entered by the user is valid and has taken effect.

 Program Entry Mode The mode where the Program Phase and Program function are selected and modified.
+In this mode the "Program Phase #" and the "Program Function"

+modes of the "Rate" and "Volume" keys are relevant.

+Pumping ProgramThe sequence of automated operations entered into the pump.
+This could be as simple as a single function to pump at a single infusion rate continu be as simple as a single function to pump at a single infusion rate continuously.

+Operating

+Stopped

-In this mode the "Program Phase #" and the "Program Function" modes of the "Rate" and "Volume" keys are relevant.
-Pumping Program The sequence of automated operations entered into the pump.
-This could be as simple as a single function to pump at a single infusion rate continuously.
-Pumping Program When the pump is started with the "Start'/'Stop" key, or any other Operating source, the pump begins performing the operations in the Pumping Program until the Pumping Program either stops automatically or the "Start/Stop" key is pressed, again.
-While performing the operations defined in the Pumping Program, the Pumping Program is referred to as operating.
-While Operating, the motor can be pumping or stopped, according to the Pumping Program.
-Pumping Program The motor is stopped and the pump is not operating the Pumping Stopped Program.
-Pumping Program The Pumping Program has been stopped, but can be resumed at Paused the point where it was stopped.
-Pumping Program Continuing a Pumping Program that was Paused before its Resumed completion.
+When the pump is started with the "Start'/"Stop" key, or any other source, the pump begins performing the operations in the Pumping Program until the Pumping Program either stops automatically or the "Start/Stop" key is pressed, again.
+While performing the operations defined in the Pumping

+Program, the Pumping Program is referred to as operating.

+While Operating, the motor can be pumping or stopped, according to the

+Pumping Program.

+The motor is stopped and the pump is not operating the Pumping

+Program.

+Pumping Program The Pumping Program has been stopped, but can be resumed at the point where it was stopped.

+Paused

+Continuing a Pumping Program that was Paused before its

+Resumed comple

+completion.
 The Pumping Program continues at the point where it was stopped.

-Executed The pump has performed a single operational Phase as defined in the Pumping Program.
+ExecutedThe pump has performed a single operational Phase as defined in the Pumping Program.

 Program Phase A single defined operation in the Pumping Program.

 Phase Number A Program Phase's numerical sequence location in the Pumping Program.

+Currently Selected

-Currently Selected Each Pumping Program Phase instructs the pump to perform a Function particular operation.
+Each Pumping Program Phase instructs the pump to perform a

+Function

+particular operation.
 Only one Program Phase is selected at any one time.
 This is the current Phase.
 Each Phase is set to one function.
+The set function.

+of the current Phase is the currently selected function.

+Pumping Rate

-The set function of the current Phase is the currently selected function.
-Pumping Rate Each Pumping Program function instructs the pump to perform a Function particular operation.
+Each Pumping Program function instructs the pump to perform a particular operation.
 If the Phase's operation instructs the ALADDIN to pump, then associated with that Phase is the Phase's" pumping information.
 When "Program Entry Mode" is exited, the "Rate", "Volume", and pumping direction keys refer to the currently selected Program Phase's function.
+The Program functions that are associated with pumping information are referred to as

+Function

+Pumping Rate functions.

+Function Parameter

-The Program functions that are associated with pumping information are referred to as Pumping Rate functions.
-Function Parameter Certain functions, which do not instruct the ALADDIN to pump, require additional data.
-This additional data, displayed with the function, is the function's parameter.
-Start Trigger The Pumping Program may be started, or stopped, from multiple sources.
+Certain functions, which do not instruct the ALADDIN to pump, require additional data.
+This additional data, displayed with the function, is the function's parameter

+Start Trigger

+The Pumping Program may be started, or stopped, from multiple sources.
 These are the keypad's "Start"/"Stop" key, the TTL I/O "Operational Trigger" input, or from a command received through the RS-232 connection.